Cataract surgery is a straightforward outpatient procedure, typically lasting between 10 to 15 minutes.

 As a rule, cataract surgery should be performed soon after vision issues appear, as opposed to waiting months or even years.

 When you choose the right surgeon and provider for your cataract surgery, you’ll be well on your way to clear vision and a smooth recovery.

 Look for a surgeon who is both highly qualified and highly experienced.

-Their wealth of experience is what has lead to our clinic having a 100 percent success rate.
+Their wealth of experience is what has led to our clinic having a 100 per cent success rate.

 We also have an unbeatable 9.9 out of 10 rating on Trustpilot, which is why we’re ranked at #1.

 This is down to both our high success rate and excellent customer service.